 Presented by Heather Wilcoxon, a Licensed Clinical Mental Health Counselor (LCMHC) in the State of Vermont and New Hampshire and the Assistant Division Director for Children, Youth & Families with Health Care & Rehabilitation Services (HCRS) of Vermont.
 Heather has experience working with children and families, adults, crisis evaluations in a hospital setting, and medical social service work through a hospice program for many years.

-Dartmouth-Hitchcock designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit™ (each session).
+Dartmouth Hitchcock Medical Center and Clinics designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit™ (each session).

 Registration for each session is required.